Type 45 destroyer: Development

 The UK had sought to procure a new class of air-defence guided-missile destroyers in collaboration with seven other NATO nations under the NFR-90 project; the project collapsed due to varying requirements of the different countries involved.
 The UK then joined France and Italy in the Horizon-class frigate programme; however, differing national requirements, workshare arguments and delays led to the UK withdrawing on 26 April 1999 and starting its own national project.
-On 23 November 1999, Marconi Electronic Systems (MES) was confirmed as the prime contractor for the Type 45 project.
-Seven days later, MES and British Aerospace merged to form BAE Systems (BAE), making the latter the prime contractor.
+On 23 November 1999, Marconi Electronic Systems (MES), the defence arm of General Electric and in the process of merger with British Aerospace (BAe) since January, was confirmed as the prime contractor for the Type 45 project.
+Seven days later, MES and BAe completed the merger forming BAE Systems (BAE), making the latter the prime contractor.

 The Type 45 project has been criticised for rising costs and delays, with the six ships costing £6.46 billion, an increase of £1.5 billion (29%) on the original budget.
 The first ship entered service in 2010, rather than 2007 as initially planned.
 In 2007, the Defence Select Committee expressed disappointment that the Ministry of Defence (MoD) and BAE had failed to control rising costs.